How Does Drinking Alcohol Affect Your Skin?

-Around 5% of adults in the US drink heavily(1) and although the dangers that alcohol abuse poses to your liver, heart and other organs are widely publicized, you may not appreciate the impact that heavy drinking has on your skin.
-Regularly exceeding alcohol recommendations not only takes its toll on your skin’s appearance, but it can also worsen pre-existing skin conditions and leave you vulnerable to skin problems that pose a risk to your health.
-As alcohol effects on the skin are typically visible long before you suffer lasting organ damage, recognizing the signs of alcohol skin problems early on allows you to address your drinking habits before you cause irreversible harm to your body.
+Around 5% of adults in the U.S. drink heavily and although the dangers that alcohol abuse poses to your liver, heart and other organs are widely publicized, you may not be aware of the impact that excessive alcohol consumption can have on your skin like alcohol skin rashes.
+Drinking excessively not only takes its toll on your skin’s appearance, but it can also worsen pre-existing skin conditions and leave you vulnerable to skin problems.
+Recognizing the signs of alcohol skin problems early on allows you to address your drinking habits before you cause irreversible harm to your body.

 Red Face and Alcohol Intake

-The typical image that many of us have of someone who drinks heavily is that they have a red face and there is a lot of truth in this.
-The scientific explanation is that when you drink alcohol your blood vessels dilate, allowing more blood to flow near the surface of your skin, giving your face a red glow.
-Some people are more prone to facial flushing though, as due to a genetic mutation they are unable to process alcohol effectively, which not only leads to a change in their complexion, but soon makes them feel dizzy and develop palpitations, nausea and vomiting from only small amounts of alcohol(2).
-This gene mutation is more common among people of Chinese, Japanese and Korean descent and owing to the consequences of drinking they are less likely to abuse alcohol.
+The typical image that many of us have of someone who drinks heavily is that they have a red face.
+The answer to the question “can I get a rash from drinking too much?” is that it depends.
+When you drink alcohol your blood vessels dilate, increasing blood flow near the skin’s surface, giving your face a red color or an alcoholic rash.
+Some people are more prone to facial flushing though because of a genetic mutation.
+These individuals can’t process alcohol effectively, which not only leads to alcohol skin rashes, but can also make them feel dizzy and cause palpitations, nausea, and vomiting from only small amounts of alcohol.
+This gene mutation is more common among people of Chinese, Japanese and Korean descent.

 Alcohol and Dry Skin

-Dry skin is a common problem and although everything from sun exposure and cold winds to very low fat diets can dry out your skin, your choice of beverage can also strip your skin of moisture.
-People with high intakes of caffeine and alcohol are more prone to dry skin(3), but a regular coffee habit has less impact than drinking heavily, as alcohol has a greater diuretic effect, which puts you at greater risk of dehydration.
-When you are dehydrated on the inside, less water is available to moisturize your skin, leading to skin that appears rough, flaky and is more prone to sensitivity and itching.
-Moderating your alcohol intake by alternating alcoholic beverages with water or a caffeine-free soft drink can help to prevent dehydration, which also means you are less likely to feel the effects of steroids or your drinking the next day.
+Dry skin is a common problem and although things like sun exposure, cold winds, and low-fat diets can dry out your skin, your choice of beverage can also strip your skin of moisture.
+People with high intakes of caffeine and alcohol are more prone to dry skin, but a regular coffee habit has less impact than drinking heavily.
+Alcohol has a greater diuretic effect, which can lead to dehydration.
+When you’re dehydrated less water is available to moisturize your skin, leading to skin that is rough, flaky, itchy and is more prone to sensitivity.
+Moderating your alcohol intake by alternating alcoholic beverages with water can help to prevent dehydration, which also means you’re less likely to feel the effects of drinking the next day.

-Alcohol and Skin Ageing
+Alcohol and Skin Aging

 Heavy Drinking and Nutrition

-The health of your skin is just as dependent on a supply of vitamins and minerals as any other part of your body.
-When you become dependent on alcohol though, your nutritional intake can suffer, placing you at risk of micronutrient deficiencies, which may arise due to a poor diet or altered uptake and metabolism of nutrients(8).
-For instance, if you neglect your diet and place less emphasis on fruit and vegetables, you are likely to miss out on vitamin C, which is important for collagen production, the protein that keeps your skin supple.
-Alcohol also interferes with the absorption of the fat soluble vitamins A and E, which both help to protect your skin from damage.
-Meanwhile, in alcoholism skin can also suffer, as metabolism of alcohol depletes levels of B vitamins that otherwise promote a healthy circulation to deliver additional nutrients to your skin.
+When you become dependent on alcohol, your nutritional intake can suffer, placing you at risk of micronutrient deficiencies.
+For example, if you neglect your diet and eat less fruits and vegetables, you may have a vitamin C deficiency.
+Vitamin C is important for collagen production, the protein that keeps your skin supple.
+Alcohol also interferes with the absorption of the fat-soluble vitamins A and E, which both help to protect your skin from damage.
+Drinking heavily can also negatively impact your skin because the metabolism of alcohol depletes levels of B vitamins that otherwise promote a healthy circulation to deliver additional nutrients to your skin.

-Alcohol and Bruising
+Physical Signs of Alcoholism: Alcohol and Bruising

 Alcohol and Skin Infections

-Another of the skin signs of alcoholism is that you are more prone to infections.
-Even just a single drink transiently reduces immune function, which can become a permanent feature when you drink regularly, placing you at risk of skin infections(10).
-Alcohol can directly impair your immune system, but can also do so indirectly if you develop deficiencies of vitamin C and zinc, both of which help to maintain the strength of your immunity.
-Another reason why skin infections occur more often is that your skin usually acts as a barrier to the entry of microbes, but when your skin becomes dry and breaks down, bacteria and fungi are able to enter the upper layers of your skin and take hold.
+Another impact that alcoholism has on the skin is that individuals who drink heavily are more prone to infections.
+Even just a single drink reduces immune function, which can become worse when you drink regularly, placing you at risk of skin infections.
+Alcohol can directly impair your immune system but can also do so indirectly if you develop deficiencies of vitamin C and zinc, both of which help to maintain a strong immune system.
+Another reason why skin infections occur more often is that your skin usually acts as a barrier to the entry of microbes, but when your skin becomes dry and breaks down, bacteria and fungi can enter the upper layers of your skin.

 Skin Cancer and Alcohol

-- 1 “Alcohol – data, trends and maps,” CDC, accessed September 14 2014
+“Alcohol – data, trends and maps,” CDC, accessed September 14 2014

-- 2 “Drinking until you’re red in the face,” University of Michigan, accessed September 14 2014
+“Drinking until you’re red in the face,” University of Michigan, accessed September 14 2014

-- 3 “Combating dry skin,” Saint Louis University, accessed September 14 2014
+“Combating dry skin,” Saint Louis University, accessed September 14 2014

-- 4 “Skin care,” Princeton University, accessed September 14 2014
+“Skin care,” Princeton University, accessed September 14 2014

-- 5 “Antioxidants and skin care – media hyper or wonder drug?”
+“Antioxidants and skin care – media hyper or wonder drug?”
 Vanderbilt University, accessed September 14 2014

-- 6 “Red wine named top alcohol trigger,” National Rosacea Society, accessed September 14 2014
+“Red wine named top alcohol trigger,” National Rosacea Society, accessed September 14 2014

-- 7 “How cigarettes and alcohol affect psoriasis,” National Psoriasis Foundation, accessed September 14 2014
+“How cigarettes and alcohol affect psoriasis,” National Psoriasis Foundation, accessed September 14 2014

-- 8 “Alcohol and nutrition,” National Institute on Alcohol Abuse and Alcoholism, accessed September 14 2014
+“Alcohol and nutrition,” National Institute on Alcohol Abuse and Alcoholism, accessed September 14 2014

-- 9 Ian Fraser & Mark Dean, “Extensive bruising secondary to vitamin C deficiency,” BMJ Case Reports, (2009):bcr08.2008.0750, accessed September 14 2014
+Ian Fraser & Mark Dean, “Extensive bruising secondary to vitamin C deficiency,” BMJ Case Reports, (2009):bcr08.2008.0750, accessed September 14 2014

-- 10 “Alcohol and your health after SCI,” University of Washington, accessed September 14 2014
+“Alcohol and your health after SCI,” University of Washington, accessed September 14 2014

-- 11 J Kubo et al, “Alcohol consumption and risk of melanoma and non-melanoma skin cancer in the Women’s Health Initiative,” Cancer Causes and Control, 25(2014):1, accessed September 14 2014
+J Kubo et al, “Alcohol consumption and risk of melanoma and non-melanoma skin cancer in the Women’s Health Initiative,” Cancer Causes and Control, 25(2014):1, accessed September 14 2014

-- 12 “Jaundice in the adult patient,” American Family Physician, accessed September 14 2014
+“Jaundice in the adult patient,” American Family Physician, accessed September 14 2014